alset333/PDFImagesOCR/README.md

 # PDFImagesOCR
-A Python program that uses tesseract to convert PDFs into text or searchable PDFs.
+A Python program for converting PDFs into text or searchable PDFs.